coopbri/halo/README.md

 [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) is used to automatically create TypeScript interfaces for all GraphQL server operations and admin ui queries.
 These generated interfaces are used in both the admin ui and the server.

-Running `npm run codegen` will generate the following files:
+Running `bun run codegen` will generate the following files:

 * [`packages/common/src/generated-types.ts`](./packages/common/src/generated-types.ts): Types, Inputs & resolver args relating to the Admin API
 * [`packages/common/src/generated-shop-types.ts`](./packages/common/src/generated-shop-types.ts): Types, Inputs & resolver args relating to the Shop API